-In this guide we will cover some of the best OTR microwaves including their type, size and wattage in our comparison table and OTR microwave reviews.
+In this guide, we will cover some of the best OTR microwaves, including their type, size and wattage in our comparisons and reviews.

 Over The Range Microwave Reviews